 Unemployment is down.
 The temperature is up.
 Gas prices are down.
 And travel will be up, with predictions that a historic 44.2 million traveling during the Independence Day holiday weekend.
 But before you head out into the summer sun, soak in our sizzling summer travel tips.

 SIZZLING SUMMER TRAVEL TIPS

 Independence Day is upon us; let the summer travel begin!
-And it will ramp up in a big way during the Independence Day travel period, from Friday, June 30 through Tuesday, July 4.
+And it will ramp up in a big way during the Independence Day travel period.
 According to AAA, a recording-breaking 44.2 million of us will be traveling at least 50 miles from home during the extended holiday weekend.

 But before you head out the door and hit the highway (or the skyway), read this list of our latest summer travel tips.
 Then make plans for your own record-breaking summer, full of great destinations, memory-worthy moments and family-friendly fun!

 As much as I like to be spontaneous, I know that I need to check and double check some things to ensure a successful trip – even before I leave the house.
 Sometimes little things can make a big difference!
 So here are some ways to make your summer travel